Smoke Alarms in the House

 Testing Smoke Alarms

-- Smoke alarms should be maintained according to manufacturer's instructions.
+- Smoke alarms should be maintained according to the manufacturer's instructions.

 - Test smoke alarms at least once a month using the test button.